-I started off with three Energizer Bunnies who walked a bit faster than my prefered rate.
+I started off with @peregrina2000 and 2 others who walked a bit faster than my preferred rate.
 They also solved all the world’s problems animatedly while walking uphill.
 I needed to save my breath for oxygen!

 The village has some 600 residents although it is built for over 2000 – the common problem of declining populations in villages in Spain.